rails-sqlserver/tiny_tds/README.md

 * :timeout - Seconds to wait for a response to a SQL command.
 Default 5 seconds.
 * :encoding - Any valid iconv value like CP1251 or ISO-8859-1.
 Default UTF-8.
 * :azure - Pass true to signal that you are connecting to azure.
+* :simple_username - Always use only :username.
+Will not add @domain to username.

 Use the `#active?` method to determine if a connection is good.
 The implementation of this method may change but it should always guarantee that a connection is good.
 Current it checks for either a closed or dead connection.